 In a recent survey, it was revealed, Irish consumers throw away 30% of un-eaten food.
 The main culprits of food waste are lettuce, milk, and bread.
 To avoid food waste, it’s a good idea to keep a food diary for a week, to see how much food is consumed.
 Another tip would be to have a shopping list prepared before you go out to the supermarket.
 Stick to the list don’t be tempted by the indulgences at the tills.
-This is a marketing tactic supermarkets use, to get Irish consumers spending more money.
+This is a marketing tactic supermarkets use, to get Irish consumers to spend more money.

 Only buy own-brand labels, you will be surprised how good they taste and it’s a fraction of the price of main brand products.